tribbloid/spookystuff/README.md

 spookystuff
 ===========

-(OR: how to turn 21st century into an open spreadsheet) is a scalable web scrapping/data collection/acceptance QA environment based on Apache Spark.
-The goal is to allow the Web being queried as if it is a database.
+(OR: how to turn 21st century into an open spreadsheet) is a scalable and distributed web scrapping/data collection/acceptance QA environment based on Apache Spark.
+The goal is to allow the Web being queried and ETL'ed as if it is a database.

 Dependencies
 -----------